LushPastel/studio/README.md

-# CashQuery App
+# CashWhiz App

-This is a Next.js project for CashQuery, an app to earn rewards.
+This is a Next.js project for CashWhiz, an app to earn rewards.

 ## Getting Started